Karmak23/servconf/README.md

 servconf
 ========

 Physical servers and containers (LXC) configuration/deployment tools for Ubuntu LTS & Debian.

-Tested and daily used on Ubuntu LTS 12.04 and 14.04.
+Shell & python based.
+Minimalist design.
+Tested and used daily on Ubuntu LTS 12.04 and 14.04.

+Once your machine is up for the first time (eg. OS installation finished) and you have a bare user account on it, `servconf` will help you automate setting up useful things on a server:
+- a simple and easily customizable firewall (default open ports: 22, 80, 443),
+- a restricted SSH configuration (*pubkeys* and members of `remotessh` group only, `fail2ban` coming soon),
+- LXC tools for easy container management,
+- unattended-upgrades already configured and running,
+- `duply`, a remote encrypted/incremental backup solution (that you need to configure),
+- a full git/virtualenv/build environment,
+- and some other minor goodies.

+`servconf` also embeds already setup and up-to-date configuration files for various services, that you can choose to install or not on your machines.
+You can easily customize them by machine or groups of machines.

 # Documentation